Painted Cliffs Track

 Precautions

-Always keep an eye on the ocean at the cliffs.
-A surge, swell or large wave could potentially be dangerous.
+Always keep an eye on the ocean from the cliffs.
+A surge, swell or significant wave could potentially be dangerous.

-There are few amentities on Maria Island.
-It is a good idea to pack food and water to bring with you from the mainland.
+There are a few amenities on Maria Island.
+Packaging food and water to bring with you from the mainland is a good idea.